maemreyo/glean-vault/glean/99_Templates/tpl_Situation.md

 ---
-tags:
+aliases:
-  - reflex-training
+  -
-aliases: [] # common variations, shortened forms of the pattern or paraphrases
+# common variations, shortened forms of the pattern or paraphrases
 status: pending
 ref: